roman-milk/roman-milk.github.io/he-looked-like-me.md

  I kissed her pretty face.
 "You gonna come for us?"

  She shook her head.
 "Don't think so.
 It's wild, but a little uncomfortable.
 Every time it starts feeling good, something will hurt, putting me off."
-Report_Story #3